Frequently Asked Questions

 How often do students receive payment for hours worked?

 Students will be paid once monthly on the 15th with exceptions in December and May when students are paid on the 7th to accommodate graduates.
 Students will receive payment in the form of a check delivered to their campus boxes unless they have made prior arrangements to establish Direct Deposit.
 Please see the Direct Deposit Authorization and Agreement form on the Payroll Services page for more information on Direct Deposit.

 My financial aid award included a work study allocation, what does this mean?

 Students awarded a federal work study allocation as part of their financial aid award demonstrated a specific level of need on the results of their FAFSA.
 These students are eligible to seek on-campus employment through available resources and will be able to earn a portion or all of their allocated work study funds if they're hired.
 Receiving an allocation of work study funds with your initial financial aid award does not guarantee placement in a position on campus or that you will be able to earn all of the allocated funds.

 If I have been hired by a department on campus, is there anything further I need to do to be eligible to receive payment?

 Yes.
 Once hired, students must complete several forms as determined by federal, state and institutional regulations.
 More specific information about these requirements is available on the Getting Hired page.
 Newly hired students are also encouraged to familiarize themselves with the Policies and Procedures page of this website.

 Who can I contact with additional questions?

-Students may contact Mark Justice in the Office of Student Financial Planning with any additional questions.
+Students may contact Nora Huth in the Office of Student Financial Planning with any additional questions.
 Students may also contact Eva Mendez in Student Payroll with questions concerning payment for hours worked.